ALIYA2Group/Mod20_Segment_2/README.md

 Code for the machine learning model, as well as the following:
 * Description of preliminary data preprocessing

+Plotted the features against the target to determine correlation and dropped features that demonstrated higher p-values using the statistics library (SHOW SCREENSHOTS)

 * Description of preliminary feature engineering and preliminary feature selection, including the decision-making process

 * Description of how data was split into training and testing sets

 * Explanation of model choice, including limitations and benefits

+time series forecasting using TensorFlow.
+It builds a few different styles of models including Convolutional and Recurrent Neural Networks (CNNs and RNNs).

+Forecast using Autoregressive: Make one prediction at a time and feed the output back to the model.

 # Database